UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

 temperature (T\ :sub:`mrt`).

-SOLWEIG is a model that simulates spatial variations of 3D radiation fluxes and the T\ :sub:`mrt` in complex urban settings.
+SOLWEIG is a model that simulates spatial variations of 3D radiation fluxes and T\ :sub:`mrt` in complex urban settings.
 It is also able to model spatial variations of shadow patterns.
 T\ :sub:`mrt` is one of the key meteorological variables governing human energy balance and the thermal comfort of people.
 It is derived from summing all the radiative